CVE-2014-9396

 01 // Technical Summary

-SimpleFlickr plugin versions 3.0.3 and earlier for WordPress are vulnerable to Cross-Site Request Forgery (CSRF) attacks, enabling attackers to hijack administrator sessions.
-This allows attackers to inject malicious JavaScript code (XSS) into the plugin's configuration, potentially leading to complete site compromise.
-Successful exploitation can result in remote code execution, data theft, and website defacement.
+SimpleFlickr plugin versions 3.0.3 and earlier for WordPress are vulnerable to Cross-Site Request Forgery (CSRF) attacks, allowing attackers to hijack administrator sessions.
+This vulnerability enables attackers to inject malicious JavaScript code (XSS) into the WordPress site, potentially leading to complete site compromise and data theft.
+Successful exploitation allows attackers to modify site settings and gain full control.

 02 // Vulnerability Mechanism

-Step 1: Craft Malicious Payload: The attacker crafts a malicious HTML form or JavaScript code containing the payload.
-This payload targets the wp-admin/options-general.php page of the WordPress site.
-The payload includes the vulnerable parameters (simpleflickr_width, simpleflickr_bgcolor, or simpleflickr_xmldatapath) with the attacker's injected JavaScript code.
+Step 1: Craft Malicious Payload: The attacker crafts a malicious HTML page or email containing a hidden form or JavaScript code.
+This payload targets the wp-admin/options-general.php page with a request to modify SimpleFlickr settings.

 03 // Deep Technical Analysis